How To Select & Design Retail Lighting in 6 Steps

 - Cost of fixture: $100–$1,000

-Step 5: Create Your Store Lighting Plan
+Step 5: Create Your Retail Store Lighting Plan

-However you handle it, the five-step, bottom-up lighting design approach covered below is an easy way to get the results you want and ensure that light covers your entire space and creates the mood you want to elicit.
+However you handle it, the five-step, bottom-up retail lighting design approach covered below is an easy way to get the results you want and ensure that light covers your entire space and creates the mood you want to elicit.
 Follow along as we take a look at the lighting plan for the boutique pictured below and map out what it spent to create its stunning scheme.

 By starting with your accent lights, you can build a lighting design with evenly dispersed pops of illumination exactly where you want them.